 For centuries, jewelry has been part of human life.
 The earliest known jewelry (three little shell beads) was crafted in Israel and Algeria between 90.000 and 100.000 years ago.
-In those days, baby jewelry was made from shells, bits of wood and bone, animal teeth, and leather.
+In those days, people made baby jewelry using an enchanting medley of shells, bits of wood and bone, animal teeth, and supple leather.

 Early pieces of baby jewelry were worn for protection as well as decoration.
 Some of them had a specific purpose.
 For example, parents in Cambogia put a silver string with tiny bells on the ankles of their babies so mothers could always know where their babies were.
 Another purpose of this baby jewelry was to ward off evil spirits.

-Throughout history, jewelry has been used for more than one reason: to show social status, wealth and power, affiliation to a particular group, and bring protection to those who wear it.
-Some of the earlier pieces of jewelry were created as purely functional items (brooches, buckles).
+Throughout history, jewelry has been used for more than one reason: to show social status, wealth and power, affiliation to a particular group, and to bring protection to those who wear it.
+Some earlier jewelry pieces were created as purely functional items (brooches, buckles).
 In time, jewelry evolved into decorative magnificence.

 One thing that never changes is Belief.
 That is something we carry within, a thing that keeps us going.